Home

 If you'd like to "go Southern" all the way, serve this dish with some collard greens.
 Simply saute some onion and bacon together, then add the greens and some water and cook for several hours.
 And don't forget the cornbread.

 Enjoy your "Hoppin John" and the company of those you share it with!
-Luck and fortune to you all - or at least a tasty meal.
+Luck and fortune to you all – and a tasty meal.

 Donna